dmoisset/pyweek28/README.md

 You will need to pip install some of these before running the game:

- - wasabi2d: The latest release as of today has some bugs fixed in master. please install it with `pip install git+https://github.com/lordmauve/wasabi2d.git@669e0072`.
+ - wasabi2d: The latest release as of today has some bugs fixed in master. please install it with `pip install git+https://github.com/lordmauve/wasabi2d.git@d919443`.
-   Requires also having git in your system
+   Requires also having git in your system.
+May be fixed in the published package by the time you try it
  - `pip install typing_extensions`
  - `pip install dataclasses` (only if you use python 3.6)

-I have tried this on Linux and on Windows
+I have tried this on Linux, Windows, and OS X

-Unfortunately, it won't run on OS X; wasabi2d requires OpenGL 4.3 and Apple only supports OpenGL 4.1

 ## RUNNING THE GAME